microsoft/PowerApps-Samples/dataverse/webapi/PS/MetadataOperations/README.md

 - Relationship definitions
 - Importing and exporting solutions

 This sample uses the common helper libraries created as described in [Use PowerShell and Visual Studio Code with the Dataverse Web API](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/use-ps-and-vscode-web-api).
 These functions are defined in the [MetadataOperations.ps1](../MetadataOperations.ps1) file.
+You can find descriptions and examples in [Dataverse Web API PowerShell Helper Metadata operations](../README.md#metadata-operations-functions)

 ## Prerequisites